saksoy-engits/DummyApp/README.md

 # MyApp

-MyApp is a sample C++ project that demonstrates how to integrate a custom library (MyLib) as a Git submodule.
+MyApp is a sample C++ project that demonstrates how to integrate a custom library (MyLib) as a Git submodule and third-party libraries like OpenVDB.
 The project uses CMake for configuration and building, automatically checks for the latest Git commit of MyLib, and supports special build configurations.
-This README explains the project structure, build process, and how to extend the system.
+This README explains the project structure, build process, how to extend the system, and how to integrate OpenVDB as a statically linked library for a fully portable executable.

 ## Table of Contents
 - [Project Overview](#project-overview)